born2scan/born2scan.github.io/_posts/2022-04-27-AngstromCTF.md

 > _nc challs.actf.co xxxxx_<br>
 > _Attachments: queue_

-Connecting to the challenge we are asked: "What did you learn in class today?" so we can send a string.
-We can submit a format string like "%p" to see that it returns "Oh nice, 0x7ffe79e8d120".
+Connecting to the challenge we are asked: `What did you learn in class today?` so we can send a string.
+We can submit a format string like `%p` to see that it returns `Oh nice, 0x7ffe79e8d120`.
 We can also access directly some parameters in this way:

-"%<number_of_parameter>$<format>" for exemple: "%14$llx,%15$llx,%16$llx"; it returns: "Oh nice, 3474737b66746361,75715f74695f6b63,615f74695f657565".
+`%<number_of_parameter>$<format>` for exemple: `%14$llx,%15$llx,%16$llx`; it returns:

+`Oh nice, 3474737b66746361,75715f74695f6b63,615f74695f657565`.
 We can see with some tries that the flag is here in the stack.
 So we can script the solution.

 ```python